Fixed price broadband deals

 offer Offer: Free setup and P&P

-Unsurprisingly though, it's been removed from the full fibre checkout process and seems to currently only be available with one of TalkTalk's Fibre 35 or Fibre 65 packages.
+The add-on isn't available on any of TalkTalk's full fibre plans and seems to only be available with one of TalkTalk's Fibre 35 or Fibre 65 packages, so customers will need to still be in a part-fibre area.

 NOW Broadband

-NOW Broadband state in their terms and conditions that "prices may rise during a contract", which gives them the right to increase prices during a minimum term.
+NOW Broadband, owned by Sky, also state in their terms and conditions that "prices may rise during a contract", which gives them the right to increase prices during a minimum term.

-Because these price rises are fairly discretionary and not specified by amount in their terms and conditions, NOW also gave customers the opportunity to give notice and end their contract early without penalty.
+Because these price rises are not specified by amount in their terms and conditions, NOW also gave customers the opportunity to give notice and end their contract early without penalty.

 This approach does offer customers some comfort in that at least if prices do go up, they can switch away for a better deal without paying any early termination fees.